timOTdev/0034_web_developer_bootcamp/notes.md

 });
 ```

-- RETREIVING ALL CATS FROM DB AND CONSOLE EACH
+- RETRIEVING ALL CATS FROM DB AND CONSOLE EACH
 -
 ```js
 Cat.find({}, function(err, cats){